phylogenomic/bee551/readme.md

 What is the log likelihood of the optimal tree that IQ-TREE found?
 Hints: look at the output on your screen for "BEST SCORE FOUND" or in the file   wolf28s.al.fas.iqtree file for "Log-likelihood of the tree:".

 Look under the section State frequencies: (empirical counts from alignment) to answer the following two questions.
 What is the least nucloetide in the alignment?
 What is the most frequent nucleotide in the alignment?

+## Rooted vs. unrooted trees
 ### Look at the unrooted tree
 The .iqtree file includes an ASCII graphics (text graphics) version of the tree.
 You can also display it by reading the .treefile (which is newick formatted) into the nw_display program:
 ```bash